Blog

 Fast forward five months: the excluded person moved to a different state.
 They got a new license while their license was still in good standing and they also changed their name.

 Later, the organization engaged with ProviderTrust.
-ProviderTrust connected data using smarter monitoring to identify the excluded individual.
+ProviderTrust connected the data using smarter monitoring to identify the excluded individual.

 Stay Up-to-Date